Leigh Hinds

-Leigh Hinds (born 17 August 1978, in Beckenham) is an English professional footballer who played as a striker.
+Leigh Hinds (born 17 August 1978) is an English footballer who played as a striker.

 Career

 Hinds began his professional career with Wimbledon but failed to make an appearance, spending the latter part of the 2000-01 season on loan at Clyde.
 Hinds moved to Clyde permanently at the start of the following season and spent eighteen months with the Bully Wee before winning a January 2003 move to Aberdeen.
 Hinds spent a similar length of time at Pittodrie, which included a fine of two weeks' wages for an off-the-field incident, before moving to Partick Thistle at the start of the 2004-05 season.
 A season at Stranraer followed before Hinds' departure from professional football in May 2006.